Skip to main content

 Nature and Cities

 Specific objectives of the project Nature and Cities (awarded under Europe Aid funding for Supporting Civil Society Dialogue Between the EU and Turkey) are to enhance dialogue, know-how transfer and cooperation between civil society organisations of both Turkey and The Netherlands on environmental and sustainable development within the scope of EU acquisition and policies on the environment.
 Additionally, it aims to promote nature-based solutions and green infrastructure in cities as an effective tool for raising awareness of the environment.
-This is also of importance to the potential EU membership of Turkey.
+This is also important to Turkey’s potential EU membership.
 The project is led by the Turkish Nature Conservation Centre (DKM).
 To sum up, the primary goals, outcomes and results are:

 E-BIND